-- If an OSOPER group does not exist; for example, if this is the first installation of Oracle Database software on the system - If an OSOPER group exists, but you want to give a different group of operating system users database operator privileges in a new Oracle installation mkgroup -A id=54359 oper
+If an OSOPER group does not exist, for example, if this is the first installation of Oracle Database software on the system

+If an OSOPER group exists, but you want to give a different group of operating system users database operator privileges in a new Oracle installation

-If the OSOPER group does not exist, or if you require a new OSOPER group, then create it.
+If you require a new OSOPER group, then create it as follows.
 Use the group name oper unless a group with that name already exists.
-For example: